 3. Creating Valuable Content That People Will Actually Miss

-The most valuable content will answer a question of some kind and Noah is a big fan of creating this type of “how to” content.
+The most valuable content will answer a question of some kind and Noah is a big fan of creating this type of “how-to” content.
 However, when you check the various blogs associated with his companies such as SumoME and OkDork, you will see that this content is also highly entertaining.

 For this reason, you should know that Noah advises content creators to create useful content that entertains.
 Also, Noah says that the content on which he spends most time is always the content that performs the best and so long-form content is usually the most effective.

-That being said, the main point in here is that creators should spend ample time on their content creation and ensure the quality is not affected by the quantity on show.
+That being said, the main point here is that creators should spend ample time on their content creation and ensure the quality is not affected by the quantity on show.
 Start by creating very attractive and marketable headlines; not clickbait but quality headlines and proceed to the body of your content.

 Here are some tips to help you craft the best titles for your content: 5 Proven Strategies for Writing Better Content Marketing Headlines